 If you are a student in crisis (or worried about a student in crisis) in need of immediate assistance, you can text the Crisis text line at: 741-741, call or text the National Suicide Prevention Lifeline at: 988, or call the Statewide Crisis Phone Line at: 855-CRISIS-1 (855-274-7471)

 What additional professional counseling services are available?

-The Bledsoe County School System has partnered with Centerstone: a non-profit that provides school-based mental health counseling and risk assessment.
-Centerstone handles all payer source issues and questions from parents or guardians regarding billing for mental health care provided by their professional counselors.
+The Bledsoe County School System has partnered with Centerstone and Health Connect of America to provide school-based mental health counseling and risk assessment.
+These providers handle all payer source issues and questions from parents or guardians regarding billing for mental health care provided by their professional counselors.

 Where do the professional counseling services take place?

 Professional counseling sessions are scheduled with parent permission and conducted in a private setting at school.

 The services are made available at school to protect the students' instructional time and assist parent in the appointment process.

 Cecil B. Rigsby Elementary School